Cognigy/Documentation/docs/voice-gateway/webapp/carriers.md

 === "TCP"
     - SIP over TCP.
 TCP requires a connection between the sender and the receiver.
 It's the most commonly used Internet protocol, facilitating e-mails, messaging and file transfer, among others.
 === "TLS"
     - SIP over TLS.
-TLS is a security protocol designed to work with TCP.
-It prevents third party eavesdropping and tampering with communication.
+TLS prevents third party eavesdropping and tampering with communication.
 The most common use for TLS is the HTTPS encryption.
     - The **Use sips scheme** setting will appear.
 Select this setting if you want to use the SIPS scheme.
-    - Set the Port to 5061.
 === "TLS/SRTP"
     - SIP over TLS/SRTP.
 This option provides TLS encryption to both the connection and the audio stream.
     - The **Use sips scheme** setting will appear.
 Select this setting if you want to use the SIPS scheme.
     - The **Pad crypto** setting will appear.
-This option adds random strings of data to the encrypted voice packets, making them even harder to decrypt.
-Padding may make traffic analysis harder, as it obscures the actual size of the voice packets.
-    - Set the Port to 5061.
+Select this setting if you want to add crypto padding to your connection.

 Click **Save.**

-Test the connection and check the encryption type by making an outbound call and downloading the PCAP file from the Voice Gateway Self-Service Portal > Recent calls.
+To check the connection, make an outbound call.
+To check the encryption type, download the PCAP file, which can be found in Recent Calls > Outbound Call > Details.